osuTitanic/titanic/README.md

 For anyone interested, we got a discord server: https://discord.gg/qupv72e7YH

-You can test it out on my servers, using a pre-patched client: [osu.zip](https://github.com/osuTitanic/titanic/raw/main/.github/osu.zip).
-I've also made a little song collection that you can download [here](https://eu2.contabostorage.com/6e40dbfbcaa94330a7e1a3f939ff105f:public/songs.zip).
-For any legal issues with both of these files, please contact me on [contact@lekuru.xyz](mailto:contact@lekuru.xyz)!
+You can test it out on my servers using a pre-patched client, which you can find [here](https://github.com/osuTitanic/clients).
 Log in with the username `Anonymous` and the password `test`.
 If you want a account for yourself, please join the discord server!

 Please keep in mind that only one player can be online with this account!

 # Quick Start

 To set up and use this project I would recommend to use [docker](https://www.docker.com/).

-For manual setup, please view [this file](https://github.com/osuTitanic/titanic/blob/main/SETUP.md).
+Otherwise here are some instructions for [manual setup](https://github.com/osuTitanic/titanic/blob/main/SETUP.md).

 Verify that both docker *and* docker-compose are installed: